-Low Confidence Medium Confidence Medium Confidence High Confidence Rating Rating Rating Rating (Full Conformance) (Critical NC) (Major NC) (Minor NC) The Applicant fishery's The Applicant fishery's The Applicant fishery's The Applicant fishery's management system management system management system management system does not actively foster fosters insufficient fosters moderate fosters active cooperation between cooperation between cooperation between international states. states with regard to states with regard to cooperation on fishery information gathering information gathering matters with regard to and exchange, and exchange, information gathering and fisheries research, fisheries research, exchange, fisheries fisheries management, fisheries management, research, fisheries and fisheries and fisheries management, and fisheries Lacking in all development. development. development. parameters.
+Low Confidence Medium Confidence Medium Confidence High Confidence Rating Rating Rating Rating (Critical NC) (Major NC) (Minor NC) (Full Conformance) The Applicant fishery's The Applicant fishery's The Applicant fishery's The Applicant fishery's management system management system management system management system does not actively foster fosters insufficient fosters moderate fosters active cooperation between cooperation between cooperation between international states. states with regard to states with regard to cooperation on fishery information gathering information gathering matters with regard to and exchange, and exchange, information gathering fisheries research, fisheries research, and exchange, fisheries fisheries management, fisheries management, research, fisheries and fisheries and fisheries management, and Lacking in all development. development. fisheries development. parameters.
 Lacking in two Lacking in one Fulfils all parameters. parameters. parameter.
-Evaluation Parameters Note this clause qualifies only if stock is either transboundary, straddling, highly migratory, or high seas.

-Note this clause qualifies only if stock is either transboundary, straddling, highly migratory, or high sear If not, this clause is NOT APPLICABLE.
+Note this clause qualifies only if stock is either transboundary, straddling, highly migratory, or high seas.
+If not, this clause is NOT APPLICABLE.
 This clause is justified by the evidence provided in clause 1.2.

 Process: The extent to which a formal process or system is available.